gmfmi/searchinGhost/README.md

 > *NOTE*: the `'string_tags'` weird field is added in the `customProcessing` option.
 > If you want to use tags, this ugly thing is necessary (for now) because FlexSearch
 > cannot properly handle arrays.
 If you do not want/like it, override the `customProcessing`
-> to only return `posts` without additionnal modification.
+> to only return `posts` without additional modification.
 If you decide to use tags,
 > please also use `'string_tags'` here.
 >
 > default: `['title', 'string_tags', 'excerpt', 'plaintext']`